g00glen00b/dimitri.codes/src/posts/2019-09-03-writing-dynamic-queries-with-spring-data-jpa/index.md

 ---
 title: "Writing dynamic queries with Spring Data JPA"
 date: "2019-09-03"
+categories: ["Java", "Tutorials"]
+tags: ["Hibernate", "JPA", "Spring", "Spring Data"]
 ---

-In one of my earlier tutorials, I've explored the [basics about Spring Data JPA](https://wordpress.g00glen00b.be/spring-data-jpa/).
+In one of my earlier tutorials, I've explored the [basics about Spring Data JPA](/spring-data-jpa/).
 While that tutorial shows what you have to do in most situations, in some cases you want to have more control over your queries rather than having a fairly static one.

 ### Using examples